scottprahl/pypolar/README.rst

 * pypolar.mueller - Routines to support the Mueller calculus
 * pypolar.visualization - Routines to support visualization

-Detailed Documentation is available at <https://pypolar.readthedocs.io>
+Detailed Documentation is available at `Read the Docs <https://pypolar.readthedocs.io>`_.

 Installation
 ------------